Welcome to HipHipHooray!

 Post Double Ironman Update – September 2018

 For the third time this year, extreme weather made an ultra event that much tougher and this time 40 mph+ winds and torrential ran meant that The Brutal Triathlon was dubbed ‘the most brutalist brutal’.
 But I made the finish line in 41 hours 38 minutes, just inside the race cut-off.
-A full race report will follow.
+The full race report is here.